manishkumarbohra/mkb_cancel_qut_expired/mkb_so_signature/README.md

 ---------------------------------
-Bulk Confirm Quotations
+User Signature in Sale/Quotation Reports
 ---------------------------------

-This module add new method on sale order:
+This module add the users signature in Sales:

-* This app allows you to confirm multiple sales order in bulk
+* This app allows to add the users signature in Sale/Quotation Reports

 **Table of contents**